Tagline: Welcome to the future. Where punishment is the ultimate crime.

 Budget: $8,000,000 (estimated)

-As an action star, Christopher Lambert will always be remembered as an also-ran.
+As an action star, Christopher Lambert will always be remembered as something as an also-ran.

 Sure, he achieved notable, short-lived fame starring alongside Sean Connery in fantasy blockbuster Highlander (1986), but other than that, how many of his 86 credited acting roles can you recall?
 The fact is, Lambert almost has ‘the look’ to succeed in the notoriously shallow movie industry, but there is something lacking.
-He has a hint of the Steven Seagal about him, a touch of the Mel Gibson.
+He has a hint of the Steven Seagal about him, a touch of the Mel Gibson, but doesn’t quite possess that natural charisma to elevate him to the next level.
 He is like a Frankenstein’s Monster of A-list actors; there are shades of something familiar and viable, but for some reason he doesn’t quite cut it.

-One movie Lambert can be proud of is cult director Stuart Gordon’s hugely underappreciated sci-fi effort Fortress.
-The fact is, the movie’s marquee name is probably the worst thing about it, but because it works on a largely kitsch basis, he is also one of the best things about it.
-This is hackneyed fare to say the least, its speculative aspects so recycled they were appearing in science fiction magazines back in the 1950s, and some of the characters are so predictably one-dimensional that some of them are a line or two off qualifying for a Zucker/Abrahams spoof.
+It was only inevitable then, that Lambert would one day cross paths with director Stuart Gordon, who with horror flicks such as the H.P.
+Lovecraft-inspired cult classic Re-Animator and playful killer toy fairy tale Dolls had turned tongue-in-cheek, wholly self-aware genre filmmaking into something of an art form, and his ludicrous, cruelly underappreciated sci-fi vehicle Fortress is certainly one for Lambert to be proud of.
+The fact is, the movie’s marquee name is probably the worst thing about the movie, but because it works on a largely kitsch basis, he is also one of the best things about it.
+This is hackneyed fare to say the least, its speculative aspects so recycled they were appearing in science fiction magazines back in the 1950s, and some of the characters are so predictably one-dimensional they are a line or two off qualifying for a Zucker/Abrahams spoof.

 Luckily for them, prison director Poe takes a liking to Karen and removes her from the women’s prison sector to share his isolated quarters.
-This means she is able to steal the prison map that will aid their escape as Brennick recovers from an unusually long visit to the mind-warp chamber.
+This means she is able to steal the prison map that will aid their escape as Brennick recovers from an unusually long visit to the mind-warp chamber, delightful series of scenes that expose the full extent of our lead’s lack of acting nous.
 A regular person would have been left braindead from such wanton exposure, but this is Christopher Lambert we’re talking about, and judging by his banal performance in Fortress, it is safe to assume that there wasn’t much going on in there in the first place.

 After Brennick gets into a fight with prison bully Maddox (Welles), he refuses to kill his opponent at the request of director Poe, who inevitably finishes the job for him, blowing a hole in his opponent’s stomach and watching as he falls hundreds of feet off a retracting bridge to his death.